CrazyFedde/docs/commands.md

 <a name="togglemodule"></a>
 ### Toggle Module

-Toggles the given command module on for the given channel, or for the whole server, when a command module is disabled no one can run any commands in the command module, you can disable commands on a per-channel basis by tagging the channel you wanna affect.
+Toggles the given command module on or off for the given channel, optionally for the whole server.
+When a command module is disabled no one can run any commands in the command module, you can disable commands on a per-channel basis by tagging the channel you want to affect.

 The **general.administrator** permission is required to run this command.

-> {tip} If you wanna affect the whole server you can completely omit the channel argument and skip directly to the [on|off].
+> {tip} If you want to affect the whole server, you can completely omit the channel argument and just pass [on|off].

 #### Usage